 Is a noon for strangers with mistrust in

 Home in Malabar, and I so far away ……

 The poetess recaptures the scene of the noon in Malabar which she had witnessed during her earlier stay in her ancestral house.
 It was the time of the arrival of fortune-tellers and bangle-sellers that spared no efforts to attract their customers.
 Fed up with the scorching heat of the sun, they could be seen heading towards wells to quench their thirst.

 It was a noon for the strangers-fortune-tellers and bangle-sellers who had come to Malabar to earn their livings.
-An expression of distrust could be seen vividly reflected from their eyes.
+An expression of distrust could be seen vividly reflected in their eyes.
 They were dark and speechless.
 They were apprehensive of whatever they observed.
 They spoke little but when they did speak, their voices sound unfamiliar and wild, like the jungle sounds.
-Undoubtedly, it was a noon exclusively meant for wild-men , wild though and wild love.
+Undoubtedly, it was a noon exclusively meant for wild-men, wild though and wild love.

-The poet has given us the exact feel of the Indian locale in this poem.
+The poet has given us the exact feel of the Indian locale in ‘A Hot Noon in Malabar”.
 The poem is rich in creating the typical colour of life in Kerala.
 No attempt has been made for the romantic glorification of life in Malabar.
 The beggars have “whining voices”, fortune cards are “stained with time”, kurava girls have “old eyes”, bangles are “covered with dust of the road”, feet are “cracked” causing “grating and strange” noise and strangers have “mistrust” in their eyes”.
-It shows that Kamala Das affirms life with all its limitation.
+It shows that Kamala Das affirms life with all its limitations.